From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-Why it's a problem:
+Why it is a problem:

-It weakens the domain model, makes testing difficult and blurs the lines between orchestration and business logic.
+It weakens the domain model, makes testing difficult, and blurs the lines between orchestration and business logic.

 How to avoid it: